ayechanst/platinum-eth/plat-eth/almanacPosts/transactions.md

 But what do they carry?
 How do they know where to go?
 Are there different kinds of trains?
 Where do trains begin?

-There are **three** kinds of trainsactions.
+There are **three** main kinds of trainsactions.
 The first kinds are transactions between EOAs, the second is a transaction from an EOA to a smart contract, and the third transaction is an EOA deloying a smart contract account.